katiakwok/1340-project/README.md

 3. Dynamic memory management:
-- At the beginning of the game,  the tools the player has is empty.
-In the game whenever the player wins, it will be put into the vector.
+- At the beginning of the game,  $1000 is given to each players.
+In the game whenever the player wins, it will be put into the array.
 - In the story mode, the size of the vector is returned to show the money and the progress that the player currently has.

 4. File input/output (e.g., for loading/saving game status):
-- In the walking mode, player can choose to escape at any time.
-The entire game will thus be saved into several files tracking the player's status, current castle information etc.
+- During the game, player can choose to quit at any time.
+The money or loan of the player will thus be saved into several files.
-- At the beginning of the game, player can choose to start by the previous game, or to start a new game.
+- The player can start a new game at anytime with the money or loan stored in the latest game.

 5. Program codes in multiple files:
 The program will be saved in multiple files.
 The main cpp files are: